sjoerdvankreel/firefly-synth-2/README.md

 * Don't know if this is still karplus-strong, or waveguides, or anywhere in between, or something else.
 It's different from the one in FF1 in any case.
 * Also new, excite param controls how much new noise to feedback into the delay line (for bowed strings).
 Optional LPF/HPF for more control of the feedback loop.
 * Separated out the string osci from the regular osci.
 The regular one is phase-based, this one is not.
 It does not participate in the osci mod matrix and it has less unison controls.

-## Osci
-* Note: it would be wise to set the osci mod matrix to oversample if you use the FM generator.
-* Comes with unison stereo spread, detune, phase offset, 2 new ones: voice blend and phase offset randomization (gets rid off the phasing effect).
-* For "wave" mode, get 6 sub-oscis, 2 fixed waveforms, 2 pwm-modulatable waveforms, 1 hardsync-capable waveform, and 1 dsf generator.
-* For "fm" mode, a 3-op FM generator with 3x3 matrix, unit delay on the feedback path, free or rational (0.25 or 1:4) C:M ratios, choice of linear or exponential FM.
-* There are loads of new waveforms, see credits below.
-I stole a bunch of properly BLEP'ed algo's.
-These also include fully BLEP'ed hardsync versions of saw/sqr/tri.
-These are superior to FF1's hardsync-anything, so hardsync-anything is out.

-## Osci mod matrix
-* Oversampling applies to all osci's (not string).
-* Inter-osci AM/RM/FM, with (new) exponential FM.
-* Like FF1's, but no need to point-and-click, just drag the sliders, because the matrix is already set up.
-* All modulations are still per-unison-voice.
-Make sure the mod source has at least as many uni voices as the target.
-* FF1 was actually doing "real" FM instead of PM.
-That bit me when i was doing feedback FM on the dedicated FM osci, and the pitch went down.

 # Build it
 As always.
 Git clone recursive, build scripts are in /scripts, build_windows.bat Debug|RelWithDebInfo|Release.